 Pursing her innate passion for nature and animals, De Ann earned her degree in Animal Training and Management in 1991.
 Over the past 25 years she has cared for over 200 species, trained animals around the world for various film productions and taught in-home obedience as well as collaborated in the development of group classes; teaching as many as 13 classes per week!
 De Ann also enjoys horseback riding, hiking, camping and volunteering for pet and wildlife rescue.

 Hi, my name is Tami.
 I initially started as a client back in 1991 and was impressed with how friendly everyone was and how they cared for my pet.
 I eventually asked if I could volunteer, which turned into my applying, going to school and becoming a certified Vet Tech.
 I am a big animal lover and I have always had them since I was a little girl.
 Taking care of animals has always come natural to me, and my coworkers say I even talk their language.
 That is why I went back to school and became a Certified Dog Trainer, as well.

-I currently live in Cuddy Valley with my husband Patrick (of Shanpat Construction) 2 dogs Chloe and Nala, one cat Cookie and PJ my bunny.
+I currently live in Cuddy Valley with my husband Patrick (of Shanpat Construction) 3 dogs Chloe, Nala and Timber, and one cat Smokey.
 Talk about Pet Insurance!
 I’m hoping to have horses someday also.